-It’s often hard here to know what to do about money.
-What seems very little to us can be an enormous amount to them.
-If we overpay for things, which I suspect we mostly do, we’ll raise the price for all white foreigners who come here.
-And, more importantly, we raise the expectation that all foreigners are just sources of money.
-On the other hand, if the people we’re paying are so poor, and we can afford it, our gut feeling is to just give them the money, since they need it more than we do.
+In doing so, though, we’d raise the expectation that all foreigners are just sources of money.
+Yet, if the people we’re paying are so poor, and we can afford it, our gut feeling is to just give them the money, since they need it more than we do.

 It’s a common enough worry to people who are privileged enough to travel the world, and I don’t have an answer to how to resolve it.